hazrmard/EngineeringScienceBuilding/docs/4-preprocessing.md

 ## Units

 Temperature values are recorded in degrees Farenheit.
-They are converted to Celsius.
-Formulae in `thermo.py` rely on Celsuis values.
+They are converted to Kelvin.
+Formulae in `thermo.py` rely on Kelvin values.

+Power measurements in kilowatts and tons are converted to watts.

+Flow rates are converted from gallons per hour to cubic metres per second.

+Fields with explicit units (`kWperTon`) are not converted.

+## Fleid names

+Fields are manually renamed to remove spaces, punctuation characters, and application specific designations.

+Sensor fields are first prefixed by type of measurement:

+* Temperature: `Temp`.
+* Power: `Pow`
+* Flow rate: `Flow`
+* Percentage: `Per`

+Sensor fields are then indexed by location of measurement:

+* Condenser: `Cond`
+* Evaporator: `Evap`
+* Fan: `Fan`
+* Chiller: `Chil`
+* Chilled Water Pump: `ChiP`
+* Condenser Water Pump: `ConP`

+So the field measuring entering water temperature for a condenser will be `TempCondIn`.

 ## Missing temperature values